Our customers have been hired by:

 Pro Tip: Should you put your picture on a restaurant hostess resume?
 Not in the U.S. Pictures mess with applicant tracking systems and can get your resume tossed out.
 Instead, have a LinkedIn profile and put it on your hosting resume.

 Want your resume for host jobs to make ‘em drool?
 See our guide: How to Make a Resume: A Step-by-Step Guide (+30 Examples)

 Here’s a recap of how to write a hostess resume:

 - Write a host resume objective or resume summary.
 Garnish each with measurable accomplishments to give the waitstaff manager the hungries.

 - Read the hostess job description for resumes closely.
 Match your hostess resume bullets to it to prove you’re the next Pepper Potts.

 - Add other sections that show you’re more than just a pair of sneakers.
 List interests, volunteer work, fitness, or anything that gets ‘em nodding.

 - Write a hostess cover letter.
 Make it passionate and personal.
 Use it to make the hiring manager stop slouching and read your hostess resume.

 Do you have questions on how to write a great resume for a hostess?
-Not sure how to describe your skills or achievements?
+Not sure how to describe your skills or achievements on a fine dining hostess resume?
 Give us a shout in the comments!
 We’d be happy to reply.